-The datasets used in this study for validation consist of the surface air temperature of the Japanese 55-year Reanalysis (JRA-55) (Kobayashi and Iwasaki, 2016), the land surface temperature data are from the Climatic Research Unit Temperature version 4 (CRUTEM4) (Osborn and Jones, 2014), sea ice concentration from HadISST (Rayner et al., 2003), the precipitation data of the Global Precipitation Climatology Project (GPCP), version 2.3 (Adler et al., 2003), Levitus94 ocean temperature data (Levitus and Boyer, 1994), the collaborative surface temperature data HadCRUT4 of the Met Office Hadley Center and the Climatic Research Unit at the University of East Anglia (Morice et al., 2012).
-The horizontal grids of JRA-55 data, GPCP data and HadCRUT4 data are 288×145, 144×72 and 72×36, respectively.
+The datasets used in this study for validation consist of the surface air temperature of the Japanese 55-year Reanalysis (JRA-55) (Kobayashi and Iwasaki, 2016), land surface temperature data from the Climatic Research Unit Temperature, version 4 (CRUTEM4) (Osborn and Jones, 2014), sea-ice concentration from HadISST (Rayner et al., 2003), precipitation from the Global Precipitation Climatology Project (GPCP), version 2.3 (Adler et al., 2003), Levitus94 ocean temperature data (Levitus and Boyer, 1994), and the collaborative surface temperature data of HadCRUT4 of the Met Office Hadley Center and the Climatic Research Unit at the University of East Anglia (Morice et al., 2012).
+The horizontal grids of the JRA-55 data, GPCP data and Had-CRUT4 data are $288 \times 145$ , $144 \times 72$ and $72 \times 36$ , respectively.
 The JRA-55 data and GPCP data are interpolated to the CAMS-CSM grid for comparison.

-4.1 Climatology of temperature, precipitation and sea ice
+4.1.
+Climatology of temperature, precipitation and sea ice

-Here we first examine two fundamental metrics for coupled climate model performance: climatological annual mean surface air temperature and precipitation.
+We first examine two fundamental metrics for coupled climate model performance: climatological annual mean surface air temperature and precipitation.
 Figure 1 shows the simulated and observed surface air temperature climatology.
-It can be seen that the model reasonably reproduces the global distribution of surface air temperature.
+It can be seen that the model reproduces the global distribution of surface air temperature reasonably well.
 The overall spatial pattern of the simulated surface air temperature resembles that from the observations.
-Over much of the ocean and terrestrial areas the biases are less than 1°C (the global averaged biases is -0.145°C, and the root mean square error (RMSE) is 2.42°C).
-Evident biases primarily lie in the North Atlantic and the Southern Ocean near Antarctic, where the biases can be larger than 5°C (with a significant level of 5%).
-The cold biases over the high latitudes of North Atlantic is associated with the overestimated sea ice cover in the northern hemisphere, while the warm biases near Antarctic might be ascribed to the underestimated sea ice extent over there (Fig. 4).
-In the eastern coastal regions of the tropical Pacific and Atlantic, the simulated surface temperature tends to be warmer than the observation, which can be usually seen in coupled climate models and may result from the inadequate representation of stratocumulus and coastal upwelling in coupled models.
-We also calculated the surface air temperature error over land using CRUTEM4 data.
-The result shows that the global mean biases and RMSE over land are -0.128°C and 2.14°C, smaller than those of previous version are -1.53°C and 2.31°C, suggesting a performance improvement of the CMIP6 version.
+Over much of the ocean and terrestrial areas, the biases are less than 1°C [globally averaged bias is -0.145°C, and the root-mean-square error (RMSE) is 2.42°C].
+Evident biases primarily lie in the North Atlantic and the Southern Ocean near the Antarctic, where the biases can be larger than 5°C (with a significance level of 5%).
+The cold biases over the high latitudes of the